 There are output files for the two different implementations, showing that the only difference in program behavior is the items-allocated values.

 The following sample shows the error messages produced by the program.
 Your program should reproduce the output file exactly.
-These were obtained with the list implementation.
+These are the same for both implementations.

-The following sample illustrates the behavior of the program when you input excess whitespace and use "type-ahead."
-Your program should reproduce the stdout and the output files exactly.
-These were obtained with the list implementation.
+The following sample illustrates the behavior of the program when you input strings that are too long or too short, or contain excess whitespace and use "type-ahead."
+Your program should reproduce the stdout files exactly.

 These samples demonstrate the program behavior and are supposed to contain every possible type of output message string so that you can prevent your autograder score from being affected by spelling errors and typos.

 These samples are not a complete test of your program!!!
-While they illustrate how the program generally works, and they are supposed to contain all of the constant output strings, they do not at all contain all of the interesting combinations of conditions!
 Your program will be tested for a large number of other possible inputs and input sequences.
 You must devise your own complete test set to find the bugs in your code.